 The exact cause of spondyloarthritis isn’t clear, although genetics play a part.
 The main gene involved in all types of spondyloarthritis is HLA-B27.

-Although the HLA-B27 gene doesn’t cause the condition, it can increase your risk of developing it.
+Although the HLA-B27 gene doesn’t cause the condition, it can increase your risk for developing it.
 Research is ongoing to determine how other genes may cause spondyloarthritis.

-Reactive arthritis is the only type of spondyloarthritis known to be triggered by a bacterial infection.
+Reactive arthritis is the only type of spondyloarthritis that a bacterial infection is known to trigger.
 It most commonly results after chlamydia or a food-borne infection.

 It’s not always clear why someone gets spondyloarthritis.
 Your risk for the condition may be higher if you:

 There’s no cure for spondyloarthritis.
-Treatment focuses on reducing pain, improving or maintaining mobility, and reducing your risk of complications.
+Treatment focuses on reducing pain, improving or maintaining mobility, and reducing your risk for complications.

-Although it may seem counterintuitive, regular movement is critical to manage discomfort associated with the condition.
+Although it may seem counterintuitive, regular movement is critical in managing discomfort associated with the condition.